 - Operating activities

 - Financial activities.

 Operating activities are the principal revenue-producing activities of our company.

 You can calculate Net Cash Flow from Operating deducting Operating expenses from operating incomes.

-Investing activities are the acquisition and disposal of long-term assets and other investments which are not included in as cash equivalents.
+Investing activities are the acquisition and disposal of long-term assets and other investments that are not included in cash equivalents.

 Just as we did in Operating activities, Net Cash Flow from Investment can be calculated by deducting Investment expenses from Investment incomes.

 Financing activities are activities that result in changes in the size and composition of the owner’s capital.
-Owner’s capital includes preference share capital and borrowings.
+The owner’s capital includes preference share capital and borrowings.